Ólafur Karl Finsen

-Ólafur Karl Finsen (born 30 March 1992) is an Icelandic footballer, who currently plays for FH.
+Ólafur Karl Finsen (born 30 March 1992) is an Icelandic footballer who currently plays for Valur.

 Club career

 Ólafur started his career with local club Stjarnan in 2010.

 International career

 Ólafur made his first international appearance on 16 January 2015 in a match against Canada, when he came on as a substitute for Jón Daði Böðvarsson with about 20 minutes left of the match.